 A well-built brand will drive exceptional value in any market.

-But if your messages aren’t tailored to match your customers’ personality, you’re just noise to be tuned out.
+But if your brand positioning isn’t tailored to match your customers’ personalities, you’re destined to be nothing more than noise to be tuned out.

 Here’s how to start attracting the right people to your property.